The History of Heavy Metal – Origins, Bands, and Early Influences

 Black Metal

-Black metal first emerged in the 1980s, with bands like Venom, Celtic Frost, Mercyful, Hellhammer, and Bathory.
-These bands originated in Europe, verifying that the subgenre first emerged outside of the United States.
+Black metal emerged in the 1980s, with bands like Venom, Celtic Frost, Mercyful, Hellhammer, and Bathory.
+These bands originated in Europe, verifying that the subgenre first emerged outside the United States.

 Death Metal